frida/frida-website/_i18n/en/_posts/2021-09-03-frida-15-1-released.markdown

 functions from the JS runtime, a good next step would be extending `Interceptor` to support Swift functions.

-For functions that are not stripped, we use a simple regex to parse argment types and names, same for return values.
+For functions that are not stripped, we use a simple regex to parse argument types and names, same for return values.
 After parsing them we retrieve the type metadata, figure out the type's layout, then simply construct JS wrappers for each argument, which we pass the Swift argument value, however many